 Facing competition from no-fee discounters like Wal-Mart and Target, as well as from rivals SAM'S CLUB and BJ's Wholesale, Costco has been busy expanding and retrofitting its warehouses (which average about 144,000 sq. ft.) to accommodate fresh food sections and other ancillary units, such as gas stations, optical departments, pharmacies, and food courts.
 It also continues to offer new customer loyalty programs, such as the co-branded rewards credit card it established with Visa and Citi in early 2015.
 Indeed, thanks to efforts like these, Costco in FY2015 boasted a 91% renewal rate in North America and 88% worldwide, despite intense competition.

 Costco is also aggressively expanding its portfolio of stores in both the US and overseas.
 On the international front, the retailer is looking to take advantage of rising consumer demand in developing markets, especially in Asia in the key markets of Japan, Korea, and Taiwan.
-Altogether, the wholesaler planned to open 34 new warehouses in FY2015 (about the same as in FY2014 and up from 26 in FY2013) to boost its total square footage by 5%, including 20 new stores in the US, four in Mexico, three in Japan, two each in Australia and Korea, and one each in Canada, the UK, and Taiwan.
+Altogether, the wholesaler opened 29 new warehouses in FY2016 (down from 34 in FY2015) to boost its total square footage, including 21 new stores in the US, two in Canada and Japan, one in the UK, Taiwan, Spain and Australia.